 What would Instagram be without its notifications?
 Imagine opening the app and refreshing it repeatedly to see who commented on your phone or sent a Direct Message (DM).
+If you’ve stopped getting push notifications from Instagram, you’ve landed on the right page.

 We do that anyway most of the times, but sometimes Instagram lovers use other apps too.
 And while they’re at it, not being notified about Instagram notifications can make anyone uncomfortable.